 - Find people and animals at dawn, dusk, and over...

-To be very clear, the Thermal XR ranger isn’t actually a traditional thermal imaging camera.
-It, however, is an efficient add-on device that can be fitted to any android or IOS smartphone to transform it into a potential thermal imaging camera.
+To be very clear, the Thermal XR Ranger isn’t actually a traditional thermal imaging camera.
+It, however, is an efficient add-on device that can be fitted to any Android or IOS smartphone to transform it into a potential thermal imaging camera.

 Fun fact – the thermal sensor technology that has been used to create the XR ranger has been previously popular among military professionals and field experts.
 This way, the product allows us to click long-range images with precision.

 What we’ve loved the most about its cutting-edge 206 x 156-pixel resolution image quality, which is thrice as sharp as any regular thermal camera.
-In addition, the device also offers threshold settings that appear to be quite efficient at emitting the temperature levels that are either higher or lower than the ideal point.
+In addition, the device also offers threshold settings that appear to be quite efficient at emitting temperature levels that are either higher or lower than the ideal point.